 Making a strong impression on recruiters is crucial for creative job seekers.

-Thankfully, following the tips here can increase your chances of standing out and landing the job you desire.
+Thankfully, following the tips here can increase your chances of standing out and getting hired as a creative.
 Remember to showcase your portfolio prominently, make it easily accessible, and consider creating a video resume.

 Also, investing in a professionally designed CV, personalizing your application, and following up respectfully can well position you to make a positive impression on recruiters.